 Things to Carry

 To go on a Kunti Betta day trek, you will have to keep your fitness level high, as the climb can be tough, given the topographical nature of the hillocks.
-The path is rocky with a lot of loose soil, so you will need good quality shoes.
-Carry enough water, for the journey will tire you and make you thirsty.
-You may be subject to strong sunlight, so bring a cap, sunglasses and high SPF sunscreen.
+The path is rocky with a lot of loose soil, so you will need good-quality shoes.
+Carry enough water, for the journey, will tire you and make you thirsty.
+You may be subject to strong sunlight, so bring a cap, sunglasses, and high-SPF sunscreen.
 If you’re going on a night trek, you will need to pack an extra pair of clothes, a light jacket, food, basic first-aid and sanitary kits, a sleeping bag and/or tent, and a torch with extra batteries.
-Do not go on a Kunti Betta trek without a camera, because the magnificent sights during the journey will compel you to take photographs.
+Do not go on this trek without a camera, because the magnificent sights during the journey will compel you to take photographs.